behunin/webgpu-bouy/readme.md

 └─ 📄 readme.md       # Read Me!
 ```

+## For Windows and MacOS users, Chrome and Edge 114+ come with WebGPU support enabled

-## How to enable WebGPU
+## How to enable WebGPU support
-1. For Edge Canary, please open `edge://flags/#enable-unsafe-webgpu`, and enable the flag
+For Edge < 113, please open `edge://flags/#enable-unsafe-webgpu`, and enable the flag.
+For Chrome < 113, please open `chrome://flags/#enable-unsafe-webgpu`, and enable the flag.
-2. For FireFox Nightly, please open `about:config`, and change `dom.webgpu.enabled` to `true`
+For FireFox Nightly, please open `about:config`, and change `dom.webgpu.enabled` to `true`.
-3. For Chrome on linux, please launch like so `./chrome --enable-features=Vulkan,UseSkiaRenderer` and then open `chrome://flags/#enable-unsafe-webgpu` and enable the flag
+For Chrome on linux, please launch like so `./chrome --enable-features=Vulkan,UseSkiaRenderer` and then open `chrome://flags/#enable-unsafe-webgpu` and enable the flag.